-Two edits are recommended to the SSMP.
-These edits are documented in the SSMP Change Log (Appendix B of the SSMP).
-The edits consist of a more detailed description of the District's lateral reimbursement program in Section IV of the SSMP and a minor revision to the OERP.
+Two edits are recommended to the SSMP which will be documented in the SSMP Change Log (Appendix B of the SSMP).
+The edits consists of (1) an expansion of the District's public outreach actions including active posting to its Facebook page and (2) updating the SSMP Evaluation Checklist to better reflect District practices.
 Attachment H to this letter-report provides the specific edits to the SSMP.
 Additionally, the edits are documented in the SSMP change log (Appendix B of the SSMP).
 The revisions to the SSMP are not significant enough to warrant re-adoption of the District's SSMP prior to the scheduled June 10, 2019 revision.